jdl-monkey-coder/Arithmetic---Python-Calculator/README.md

 # Arithmetic---Python-Calculator
 A simple calculator that I coded.
-Very simple, hope to build up to Trig Functions in the future.

-Created in Python 3.9.0
+Very simple,  [EDIT] I built this before I knew how to use `requests`.